DC CAS Testing is over. Takoma EC students were "Happy" to take DC CAS. See video here.

 In our new modernized school with 'smart' boards, and specialized spaces for art, music, dance, and drama and a renovated auditorium, we can truly realize an arts integration curriculum.

-Its been almost 2 years since Takoma students have been able to return to their newly renovated building after the devastating fire in Dec 2010 (see Events - SY2010-11 and Events - 2011-2012).
+Its been 2 years since Takoma students have been able to return to their newly renovated building after the devastating fire in Dec 2010 (see Events - SY2010-11 and Events - 2011-2012).
 A video by the architects, Fanning Howey, is now available describing those events and the return.
 Click here.

 6th Grade Class - Tops in Eastern Time Zone in Math Contest!